sgibson47/play-the-game/notes.md

   AND the player hasn't played at least two cards this turn (i.e. they can't end their turn and possibly get playable cards from the deck)

+--

+I now have a function that accurately checks whether the game is over When/where do we want to call it?
+AND
+what do should happen when it returns true, i.e. when a game is over need to change the game's status in the db to false ¿disable game play?
+    meh what's the harm in a player being able to select a card & pile?